 Modern slavery disclosure is a critical step in mitigating the risk associated with modern slavery practices in companies' operations and supply chains.
 The quality of the disclosure signals the level of commitments and efforts that the companies have put in managing these risks.
 In 2021 the Monash Centre for Financial Studies analysed and ranked the disclosure quality of the modern slavery statements submitted by the 300 largest listed companies on the Australian Stock Exchange (ASX300).
 This company's modern slavery disclosure statement received a grade of C.

 Telstra has installed highly advanced surveillance systems to "vacuum" the telephone calls, texts, social media messages and internet metadata of millions of Australians so that information can be filtered and given to intelligence and law enforcement agencies.
 All Australian telecommunications and internet service providers by law must maintain interception and data-collection capabilities for government.

-This company received a SAM Rank of 41/100 in the Telecommunication Services category of the 2018 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 16 Dec 2022).
+This company received an S&P Global ESG Score of 44/100 in the Telecommunication Services category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 16 Dec 2022).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.